About

 The approach

 Project Spine compiles a brief + repo + optional design tokens into a canonical, content-addressable spine.json.
 Every rule carries a source pointer so reviewers can audit why a rule exists.
 A drift check in CI fails the build when the generated files no longer match the inputs.
-The CLI is deterministic and offline; only the optional hosted workspace touches the network.
+The core CLI is deterministic and offline; network access is limited to explicit opt-in commands such as Figma token pull or LLM enrichment.

 The maintainer